25% OFF On Grammarly Premium

 Moreover, the creator of the copyrighted work has the ultimate monopoly to use, market, distribute, reproduce, or perform the work publicly.

-And as per the current law, the copyright tenure for works created on or after 1st January 1978 lasts for the life of the author/ creator and 70 years after their death.
+As per the current law, the copyright tenure for works created on or after 1st January 1978 lasts for the life of the author/ creator and 70 years after their death.

 In the case of collaborative works, copyright lasts for 70 years after the last creator’s death.
 Anonymous or pseudonymous works have a copyright tenure of 120 years from the creation or 95 from the publication.